 Many split pea soups use ham and bacon for good, smoky flavor.
-Taking it one amazing step further-add crab.
+Taking it one amazing step farther-add crabmeat.
 Freeze this one without toppings (freeze the cooked bacon separately), then reheat soup in a saucepan.
 Feel free to add more chicken stock or broth when reheating if you need it.
-Sprinkle bacon and fresh crab on top of bowls of hot soup.
-Stephen Exel, Des Moines, Illinois
+Sprinkle bacon and fresh crab on top of bowls of hot soup. —Stephen Exel, Des Moines, Illinois

 This is one of my "tried-and-true" recipes that I always make after Thanksgiving when the turkey leftovers are just about used up.
 The carcass makes a wonderful broth, and it's amazing how much more meat is made available after boiling those bones!

 This recipe is the culmination of several years' worth of experimenting to get just the right flavor.
 For those who like their chili very hot, the secret is to add more jalapenos.
 The most I ever used in a recipe was five...was it ever spicy - Liesha Hoek, Somerset, New Jersey

 I simmer my rich and creamy shrimp soup in the slow cooker.
 Because the chowder is ready in less than 4 hours, it can be prepared in the afternoon and served to dinner guests that night. —Will Zunio, Gretna, Louisiana